 Alex was created by the Perm-based startup Promobot, which produces service robots with computer-screen faces for state bank Sberbank.
 His silicon head is modeled on the face of the company’s co-founder Alexei Yuzhakov.

-The humanoid is also able to answer the questions and can hold a conversation based on data uploaded into its brain.
-Thanks to the 29 motors in its silicon face which allow it to mimic emotional expressions.
+The humanoid can also answer questions and hold a conversation based on data uploaded into its brain.
+Thanks to the 29 motors in its silicon face, which allow it to mimic emotional expressions.

 Alex costs more than one million roubles ($15,600; £12,000) to develop and that it had received orders for 12 more humanoids, said Promobot.